Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Results

-When qubits are initialized closer to the exchange nodes, a finite vibrational phase $\phi \neq 0$ can be introduced without affecting the conclusion that the identified trajectory patterns can be achieved by tuning the period.
-As shown in Fig. \ref{fig:pshift_mixpure}, using $T=T^{\ast }$ from Table \ref{tab:Tstar}, snake trajectories emerge for selected weightings: $W_{1\text{--}5}$ for mixed states and $W_{7\text{--}10}$ for pure states.
-To understand why the snake profile appears, consider an entangled IS with $\phi >0$, compared to the bouncing trajectories $\phi =0$ .
-After $t\geq 0$, the qubits encounter the node earlier, preventing the boundary from being reached and thus causing a smaller reduction in entanglement.
-After passing through the node, the subsequent increase in entanglement between the first and second encounters exceeds the earlier reduction.
-As a result, the trajectory reversal occurs at a position below the boundary, giving rise to snake trajectories.
-By the same reasoning, snake trajectories are also achieved for unentangled initial states.
+When qubits are initialized closer to the exchange nodes, a finite vibrational phase $\phi \neq 0$ can be introduced.
+This modification preserves the tunability of the trajectories via the period but introduces asymmetry in the entanglement evolution.
+As shown in Fig. \ref {fig:pshift_mixpure}, using $T=T^{\ast }$ from Table \ref{tab:Tstar}, similar snake trajectories emerge for selected weightings: $W_{1\text{--}5}$ for mixed states and $W_{7\text{--}10}$ for pure states.
+To understand the origin of the snake profile, we compare it to the standard ($\phi =0$) bouncing trajectories.
+While the vibrational amplitude is identical, the finite phase implies that the qubits are initialized closer to the exchange node.
+Consider an entangled IS with $\phi >0$.
+After $t=0$, the interval before the qubits reach the node is shortened, leading to a reduced accumulation of the ETI and a correspondingly weaker loss of entanglement.
+This initial phase therefore produces a shallow reversal entirely within the entangled subspace.
+Subsequently, after passing through the node, the qubits traverse the full range of motion until returning to the node.
+The ETI accumulated during this interval matches the standard bouncing case and exceeds the initial minor reduction.
+Consequently, this second swing drives the trajectory across the boundary into the separable subspace, giving rise to the characteristic snake profile.
+By the same reasoning, this snake trajectory is also realized for separable ISs.

-Consequently, $\phi $ causes asymmetric vertical shifts, reflecting differences in entanglement amplitudes associated with the visited ETI between consecutive entanglement recoveries.
-On the other hand, reversing the sign of $\phi $ introduces a horizontal phase shift, as seen by comparing panels (a) with (b) and (c) with (d).
-The same argument applies to all other weightings with ESD and ESB listed in Table \ref{tab:Tstar}.
-For brevity, only the representative cases (mixed states with $W_{1\text{--}5}$ and pure states with $W_{7\text{--}10}$) are shown in all subsequent figures.
+In other words, a finite $\phi $ induces asymmetric vertical shifts, reflecting the difference in the ETI accumulation between consecutive entanglement recoveries.
+By contrast, reversing the sign of $\phi $ means the qubits initially move in the opposite direction; this effectively introduces a horizontal phase shift, as observed by comparing panels (a) with (b) and (c) with (d) in Fig. \ref{fig:pshift_mixpure}.
+The same argument applies to all other weightings exhibiting ESD and ESB listed in Table \ref{tab:Tstar}.
+For brevity, only the representative cases (mixed states with $W_{1\text{--}5}$ and pure states with $W_{7\text{--}10}$) are shown in the subsequent figures.